 - Must have a bachelor’s degree

-- Prerequisites.
-(Must be completed prior to admission OR with conditional admission where students must complete coursework at Bradley prior to starting program):
+- Non-DPD prerequisites (must be completed prior to admission OR with the condition to complete coursework prior to starting program/specified course):

 - Anatomy and Physiology (minimum of 6 hours)